google/pepper.js/README.rst

 pepper.js is a JavaScript library that enables the compilation of Pepper_ plugins into JavaScript using Emscripten_.
-This allows the simultaneous deployment of native code on the web both as a `Native Client`_ executable and as JavaScript.
+This allows the simultaneous deployment of native code on the web both as a `Native Client`_ (NaCl) executable and as JavaScript.

 .. _Pepper: https://developers.google.com/native-client/pepperc/
 .. _Emscripten: https://github.com/kripken/emscripten